 Goal #1 - We developed three different versions of the pre-post test and have used each, improving it.
-The first version (Appendix A) had no material from BI 108, and two of the questions used did not directly relate to evolution.
-The second version, which included concepts from BI 108 (Appendix B), ended up being too long, requiring a whole class period to complete, and also had quite a few questions that were only tangentially related to evolution.
-The final version (Appendix C) is what we will use from Fall 2007 on at the beginning and end of BI 105, Ecology and Evolution, at the end of the second semester in BI 108 and at the beginning of their senior seminar course BI 481 or 482.
+The first version had no material from BI 108, and two of the questions used did not directly relate to evolution.
+The second version, which included concepts from BI 108 ended up being too long, requiring a whole class period to complete, and also had quite a few questions that were only tangentially related to evolution.
+The final version (Appendix A) is what we will use from Fall 2007 on at the beginning and end of BI 105, Ecology and Evolution, at the end of the second semester in BI 108 and at the beginning of their senior seminar course BI 481 or 482.
 Faculty efforts to incorporate evolution into their courses will be judged by the course syllabus.
 All syllabi should contain specific examples of how evolution will be used, and will be assessed by department chair.

-Goal #2 - The first step in completing this goal was to develop a list of courses that provide meaningful exposure to the six areas of emphasis in Biology (shown in Appendix D).
-We submitted our curricular changes to the Division of Natural Sciences and Mathematics and to the College of Arts and Sciences for approval in November 2006, and will begin to use the new requirements for biology majors entering in the Fall of 2007.
-We will develop a check sheet to be included in the advising folder of each student.
+Goal #2 - The first step in completing this goal was to develop a list of courses that provide meaningful exposure to the six areas of emphasis in Biology (shown in Appendix B).
+We submitted our curricular changes to the Division of Natural Sciences and Mathematics and to the College of Arts and Sciences for approval in November 2006, and began to use the new requirements for biology majors entering in the Fall of 2007.
+We have developed a check sheet to be included in the advising folder of each student.
 It will be the annual responsibility of the advising professor to check the progress of advisees to be certain they are in compliance both for exposure and grades.
-There will be a place on the tally sheet for averaging the grades.
-The average grade will be reported and the number falling in the C- or below category will be used to assess our effectiveness in giving the students the exposure they need.
+The number falling into the C- or below category will be used to assess our effectiveness in giving the students the exposure they need.